AndrewInUA/solana-validator-resources/guides/monitoring-tools.md

 ## 🙌 Help the Ecosystem

 If you’ve built a tool, dashboard, or alert system — share it here!
-We welcome contributions to this guide.
+You are welcome to contribute to this guide.

 > Reliable validators are the backbone of decentralization.
 Monitor early, monitor often.